mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 Back in 2017, I started my first internship.
 My father came along to drop me in Bangalore.
 He accompanied me to my first workplace.
 Met my colleagues there.
 When those colleagues saw this news.
 They reached out.
 They shared how they still remember that meeting and how that conversation is still fresh in their minds.
 They still have his business card.
 I smiled wide ear to ear.
 Because why not, I didn't anticipate this too.
 I don't work at the same place anymore.
 I'm in touch, but I'm not in constant touch.
 Still, they remember.

-July of 2013 it was.
-When the eye issue hadn't come up.
-He was allowed to drive.
-He was super happy to drive his brother's Scorpio from Gurgaon to Neemrana to drop me off at the campus.
-Post that I never called him on the campus.
-As I wanted to do a lot many things on my own. :') Looks like I took that saying to my heart "Engineer toh sb hote hai.
-Engineering toh sb default hi kartey hai".
-Result of this.
-That neither did I go, nor did I invite them to attend the graduation ceremony.
-The only thing I told him was.
-Forget the degree.
-A professor ensured that I am employable.
-When I exit the college gate.

 A lot of folks from my college personally reached out.
 The ones I talked with, the ones I lost touch with.
 My own batch, the batch senior to me.
 I know it must have been equally difficult for you all to reach out.
 And more because you too would have thought what should we say?
 I read all your messages.
 Thank you for reaching out.
 All gestures of kindness mean a lot. ❤️

 Friends who are far apart with regards to distance.
 Were a phone call away.